Sensing-Dev/doc/docs/tutorials/cpp/save-gendc.md

 # Save Sensor Data (GenDC)

-"In this tutorial, we will learn how to save GenDC data transferred from a sensor into a binary file.
+In this tutorial, we will learn how to save GenDC data transferred from a sensor into a binary file.

 If your device data format is non-GenDC (general camera acquire images), see the next tutorial page [Save Sensor Data (non-GenDC)](./save-image-bin.md).